Pedestrian crossing: Tactile paving

-Tactile indications
+Tactile feedback

 Tactile cones near or under the control button may rotate or shake when the pedestrian signal is in the pedestrian "walk" phase.
 This is for pedestrians with visual impairments.
 A vibrating button is used in Australia, Germany, some parts of the United States, Greece, Ireland, and Hong Kong to assist hearing-impaired people.
 Alternatively, electrostatic, touch-sensitive buttons require no force to activate.
 To confirm that a request has been registered, the buttons usually emit a chirp or other sound.
 They also offer anti-vandalism benefits due to not including moving parts which are sometimes jammed on traditional push-button units.